orvi-tmp/learning-c-with-pebble/chapter05.md

     for (;;) { ... }

-This would be an infinite loop we would have to break out of from in the loop body.
+This would be an infinite loop that we would have to break out of from in the loop body.

 We mentioned that for loops are just while loops.
 We can rewrite our first simple example to be represented as a while loop like this: